 Princeton University was chartered in 1746, making it the country’s fourth-oldest college.
-Part of the prestigious Ivy League schools, Princeton is one of the most sought-after and best universities in the United States.
-Princeton has a long list of distinguished alumni, including U.S. Presidents, Nobel Prize winners, and Supreme Court Justices.
-Thousands of students from all over the world aspire to study here.
+Part of the prestigious Ivy League schools, Princeton is one of the most selective universities in the United States.
+Princeton alumni include U.S. presidents, Nobel Prize winners, and U.S. Supreme Court justices.
+Tens of thousands of students from around the world apply to study here each year.

-Given its immense prestige, like the other Ivy League universities, Princeton is very selective in its admissions.
-Knowing the acceptance rates of universities gives prospective students a rough idea of their chances and how complex the application process is.
+Given its strong reputation, like other Ivy League universities, Princeton is very selective in its admissions.
+Knowing the acceptance rates of universities gives prospective students a rough idea of their chances and how competitive the application process is.
 This article highlights essential admission statistics to help you in your application process.

 Princeton University Acceptance Rate